bhasling/goa/README.md

 ## Batch Size

-When GOA runs is reads some number of the most recent emails in your InBox.
+When GOA executes it reads some number of the most recent emails in your InBox.
 The number of Emails it reads is the batch size.
 By default this is 20 emails.
-You can configure by sending yourself an email with the subject line.
+You can configure by sending yourself an email with a command in the subject line.
 This command will be handled the next time GOA runs (it is not handled immmediately).

     GOA set batch 100

 It a good idea when you start using GOA to test with a small batch size so you can understand what it is doing.
-Note - GOA will not delete your emails it only moves it to folders (labels it).
+Note - GOA will not delete your emails, it only moves it to folders (labels it).

 ## Benefit

 The benefit of GOA is your InBox is immediately cleaned up.
-You do not have all the jumk email at the top of your InBox from people you don't know.
+You do not have all the junk email at the top of your InBox from people you don't know.
 You will have to starting adding missing people to your contacts to make this work better, but GOA organizes to help you find who is missing.
 You also need to keep running GOA batches for a while if you have thousands of messages in your InBox, but the most recent junk emails are removed immediately.
+Eventually over time your InBox will be fully cleaned.

 ## Moving messages to Other Folders
 You can also configure GOA to send messages from certain people into seperate folders.
 This is useful if you interact with different groups of people and get lots of emails from each group.
-This organizes all the email from the different people in the group to one place.
+This organizes all the email from the people in a group to one place.

-You configure this by added a label to someone in your contact list and then telling GOA that you want to move all message from people with that label to a folder with that name.
+You configure this by added a label to some people in your contact list and then telling GOA that you want to move all message from people with that label to a folder with that name.

 You configure GOA by emailing yourself a line with the subject in this form:

-    GOA add folder <mylabel>
+    GOA add folder <mylabel1> <mylabel2>

 This tells GOA to move all messages from people who have this label in your contacts to a email folder of the same name.
 If you change your mind you can send GOA another email:

-    GOA remove folder <mylabel>
+    GOA remove folder <mylabel1> <mylabel2>

 Then GOA will stop moving messages for that label.
 You can keep the label in the contacts.